Blog posts

 Published:

 I have just returned from a 10-day trip to Japan.
-During this short stay, I went to the Ikaho hot spring, did some sightseeing in Tokyo with my family, and gave talks at Waseda University and University of Tokyo.
+During this short stay, I visited the Ikaho hot spring, did some sightseeing in Tokyo with my family, and gave talks at Waseda University and the University of Tokyo.

 Website updated